top of page

 • Any amateur featuring on an WKO sanctioned Gala event will not receive a fight purse.
 But can receive ticket commission at an agreed rate between promoter and fighter.

-The following are rules which govern a PRO-AM fighter under the World Kickboxing Organisation.
+The following are rules which govern a PRO-AM/SEMI-PRO fighter under the World Kickboxing Organisation.

-• WKO PRO-AM Fighters must be at least 18 years old to compete under PRO-AM Rules.
+• WKO PRO-AM/SEMI-PRO Fighters must be at least 18 years old to compete under PRO-AM/SEMI-PRO Rules.

-• There are no contracts required for PRO-AM Fighters.
+• There are no contracts required for PRO-AM/SEMI-PRO Fighters.

-• WKO PRO-AM Fighter must hold a valid licence but is recommended that they also hold a competitor licence.
+• WKO PRO-AM/SEMI-PRO Fighter must hold a valid license but is recommended that they also hold a competitor license.

-• WKO PRO-AM Fighters will box no more than 3 x 2 minute rounds with 1 minute rest none title bouts.
+• WKO PRO-AM/SEMI-PRO Fighters will box no more than 3 x 2 minute rounds with 1 minute rest none title bouts.

 • Title bouts shall be 5 x 2min Round 1 Minute Rest

-• There are two classes of WKO PRO-AM Fighters:
+• There are two classes of WKOPRO-AM/SEMI-PRO Fighters:

 • An Intermediate B-Class is a WKO PRO-AM Fighter who has had 10 or more fights.

-• An A-Class is a WKO PRO-AM Fighter who has had over 20 fights.
+• An A-Class is a WKO PRO-AM/SEMI-PRO Fighter who has had over 20 fights.

-• Rounds duration: unless the conditions for authorised events prescribe otherwise the duration of bouts for WKO PRO-AM Fighters will be as follows:
+• Rounds duration: unless the conditions for authorised events prescribe otherwise the duration of bouts for WKO PRO-AM/SEMI-PRO Fighters will be as follows:

 None Title Bout 3 x 2min Round 1 Minute Rest